White Sox vs. Athletics Player Props Betting Odds

 Benintendi Stats

-- Andrew Benintendi has 125 hits with 28 doubles, a triple, four home runs and 42 walks.
+- Andrew Benintendi has put up 125 hits with 28 doubles, a triple, four home runs and 43 walks.
 He has driven in 37 runs with 13 stolen bases.

 Benintendi Recent Games